 Ongoing engagement has continued through the regular sharing of children's progress via the digital communication tool and the parental participation in the Department of Education's "Getting Ready to Learn" programme.
 Book packs are shared with families which have enhanced the parents' knowledge of the pre-school curriculum and extend the development of the children's language and communication skills at home.
 The staff have developed good links with the local primary schools to support the children's transition to Year 1.

 F. CHILD PROTECTION

-At the time of the inspection, the evidence provided by the pre-school demonstrates that the arrangements for child protection take full account of current child protection legislation, policy and guidance.
+At the time of the inspection, the evidence provided by the pre-school demonstrates that the arrangements for child protection take full account of the Department of Education's (DE) current guidance.

 4. GOING FORWARD